upmaru/pakman/README.md

 [![CI](https://github.com/upmaru/pakman/actions/workflows/ci.yml/badge.svg)](https://github.com/upmaru/pakman/actions/workflows/ci.yml)

 This action allows you to build your software into an distributable self-contained package.
-This github action should be able to build any language / framework into a distributable alpine package.
+It is designed to be used with [instellar.app](https://instellar.app)

 ![Packing Man](cover.png)